-- Redbird will generate your website audit report and schedule a time to review your results.
+- Redbird will generate your audit report, email you a copy, and schedule your FREE consultation.

-- How to impact your website traffic without writing any new blog posts.
+- How to increase your website traffic without writing any new content.

 - How to improve your search rankings without paying Google.

-- What it takes to outrank your competitors.
+- What it takes to outrank your local competitors.

 Insurance Websites Should Generate Leads

-Most agency owners tell us it’s somewhere between “it’s on life support” and “it’s flat lining” when it comes to lead generation.
+Most agency owners tell us their website is somewhere between “life support” and “flat lining” when it comes to lead generation.
 The site looks great but isn’t doing the job.